petesimon/allwinner-V316/Tools/Scripts/unfex-refex-fwinfo-V316-Windows/README.md

 FWINFO.TXT file, boot and shutdown logo files will be copied to FWINFO folder.

 Look in the FWINFO folder for new files.
-Open FWINFO.TXT file.
+Open 'fwinfo.txt' file.

-Check GoPrawn.com action cam discussion forum for more details.
+Check https://www.GoPrawn.com action cam discussion forum and the Facebook users groups http://fb.com/groups/allwinner4kcamerasusergroup for more details.